-With the first quarter of the year already gone it might be time to look at those resolutions that you formulated at the start of the year.
-If like some, many of your New Year’s resolutions have gone by the wayside.
-If those forgotten resolutions are financially related there is still time to get them back on track.
+With the first quarter of the year almost in the books, it might be time to look at those resolutions that you formulated at the start of the year.
+Many of our New Year’s resolutions may have gone by the wayside.
+If some of those forgotten resolutions are financially related there is still time to get them back on track.